fledge-iot/fledge/docs/91_version_history.rst

        - Support  for reading floating point values in a pair of 16 bit registers has been added to the modbus plugin.
        - Improvements have been made to the performance of the modbus plugin when large numbers of contiguous registers are read.
 Also the addition of support for floating point values in modbus registers.
        - Flir south service has been modified to support the Flir camera range as currently available, i.e. a maximum of 10 areas as opposed to the 20 that were previously supported.
 This has improved performance, especially on low performance platforms.
-       - The OPC UA south plugin has been updated to support subscriptions both using browse names and Node Id’s.
-Node ID is now the default subscription mechanism as this is much higher performance than traversing the object tree looking at browse names.
        - The python35 filter plugin did not allow the Python code to add attributes to the data.
 This has now been resolved.
        - The playback south plugin did not correctly take the timestamp data from he CSV file.
 An option is now available that will allow this.
        - The rate filter has been enhanced to accept a list of assets that should be passed through the filter without having the rate of those assets altered.